 - You can’t monitor via Oracle Enterprise Manager.

-PDB lockdown profiles also restrict certain commands such as CREATE DATABASE LINK or ALTER TABLESPACE.
+PDB lockdown profiles also restrict certain commands such as ALTER TABLESPACE.

 Download the Oracle Autonomous Database White Paper to continue your evaluation of one of the most powerful cloud databases in the world.